 The shape (notch) filter makes some serious changes to the sound and thump from this little guy.
-The three-band EQ is useful, but when you engage the shape and then gently dial the EQ just slightly, you can get some full warm tones that defy this design – seriously.
+The 3-band EQ is useful, but when you engage the shape and then gently dial the EQ just slightly, you can get some full warm tones that defy this design.

-If you really want to see what the amp section is capable of, just unplug the internal speaker and hook the amp’s speaker out to a larger cabinet; It’s clear, loud, and sounds great.
+If you really want to see what the amp section is capable of, unplug the internal speaker and hook the amp’s speaker out to a larger cabinet.
+It’s clear, loud, and sounds great.

 In my opinion, the Hartke all-aluminum cone speakers during the 90’s didn’t sound that good, but these new paper/aluminum hybrid speakers are simply amazing.
 Hartke has really redeemed themselves with this one.

-The Hartke Kickback 12 checks all the right boxes: Light, powerful, and clean tone that quickly and easily adjusts to different settings.
+The Hartke Kickback 12 checks all the right boxes: Lightweight, powerful, and clean tone that quickly and easily adjusts to different settings.
 All controls and ports are on the front for easy access, and the kickback position helps in hearing what the crowd hears.
-So, if you want to be heard, want a good tone that makes you sound bigger, and want to be able to easily carry the amp around, then get this gem.
+So, if you want to be heard, want a good tone that makes you sound bigger, and want to be able to carry the amp around easily, then get this gem.